luk036/ellipsoid-method/ell-review.md

   \end{array}
 $$

-The authors show that the problems of determining the best symmetric scalings under the min-max criterion can be converted into a single parameter network optimization problem, which can be solved efficiently using the parameteric network algorithms.
+The authors demonstrate that the problem of determining the optimal symmetric scalings under the min-max criterion can be transformed into a single-parameter network optimization problem.
+This can be solved efficiently using parameteric network algorithms.

-Another possible criterion is to minimize the ratio of largest absolute value of the element $B$ to the smallest.
-One motivation for using this criterion is that high ratios cause difficulties in performing the simplex method.
+Another possible criterion is to minimize the ratio of the largest absolute value of the element $B$ to the smallest.
+One rationale for employing this criterion is that high ratios impede the efficacy of the simplex method.
 With this _min-max-ratio_ criterion, the symmetric scaling problem can be formulated as [@orlin1985computing, (Program\ 8)]:

 $$
 \begin{array}{ll}